 Poetics and Jewish Philosophy.
 Gershom Scholem Edition

-The Jewish religious historian and philosopher Gershom Scholem (born in Berlin 1897, died in Jerusalem 1982) is considered the founder of the scientific study of Jewish mysticism.
-Scholem’s influence, however, extends more generally into the realm of Jewish studies.
-His work with Theodor Adorno on an edition of Walter Benjamin’s works and letters gained him considerable recognition.
-Benjamin and Scholem had been friends since 1915.
+The Jewish religious historian and philosopher Gershom Scholem (born in Berlin 1897, died in Jerusalem 1982) is not only considered the founder of the scientific study of Jewish mysticism, he also profoundly influenced Jewish studies as a whole.
+Furthermore, Scholem became widely known for the edition of his friend Walter Benjamin’s works and letters, which he published together with Theodor Adorno.

-Scholem’s literary remains in the National Library of Israel present yet another important side of his work: Several translations, theoretical reflections on translation, literary criticism, other theoretical pieces on poetry as well as many poems, whose importance is highlighted in journal entries and letters.
-These creative works draw attention to a ›literary‹ Scholem who has been largely ignored in academia for many years.
-His early works furthermore paved the way for his later scholarly study of the Kabbalah, especially in light of his attempts at establishing himself as a literary author and his interest in theories of language, which encompassed most importantly his occupation with laments and elegies.
-Scholem’s scholarly work thus ought to be thought of in conjunction with his theoretical and practical engagement with literature and poetics both in terms of a genealogical development and common subject matter.
+The Scholem collection held at the National Library of Israel, however, presents another important side of his work.
+Besides several of his own translations, theoretical reflections on translation, literary criticism, and theoretical pieces on poetry, the library also holds many of his own poems.
+The latter, whose importance becomes evident in his journal entries and letters, are testament to a ‘literary’ Scholem, one who has largely evaded scholarship.
+In general, his early works, which resulted from his attempts to become an author, his interest in linguistics, and his occupation with lamentations and elegies are all the more significant as they paved the way for his later scientific research into the Kabbalah.
+Scholem’s scholarly work thus must be thought of in conjunction with his theoretical and practical engagement with literature and poetics both in terms of a genealogical development and common subject matter.
 It is impossible to imagine the one without the other.
-Many of these works have not yet been published or can only be found in remote places.
-Their special value means that it behooves us to make them available to a broader readership.
+Many of these works could only be found in remote places or had not previously been published.
+Thus, it was imperative to make them available to a broader public.

 In collaboration with Theresia Heuer